Materialism and Science

 A secondary purpose of this work was to briefly outline a number of alternative views currently enjoying renewed attention.
 Although deserved, this interest should not blind us to the fact that these views are also beset by problems, and may in the end fare no better than materialism.

 As noted in the related article, one recurring refrain within the debate on contemporary physics is the 'shocking strangeness' of QM and related theories.
 Some physicists have predicted that the next revolution in physical thinking will open up vistas that may be 'stranger' yet.
-In light of this, it seems likely that the appropriate philosophical foundations of these as yet unimaginable views of the physical world will prove similarly remote from all of the ontologies currently debated.
-And able perhaps to finally provide a viable solution to that hardest of problems: the reality of conscious mentation in the cosmos.
+In light of this, it is possible that the appropriate philosophical foundations of these as yet unimaginable views of the physical world will prove similarly remote from all of the ontologies currently debated.
+And able perhaps to open the way to a viable solution to that hardest of problems: the presence of conscious mentation in the cosmos.

 Beauregard, M. (2012).
 Brain Wars.
 Harper Collins Publishers.